 Glyrcerinizing is the process of preserving flowers and plants with the use of glycerine.
 It has several advantages, including soft and pliable petals and leaves even after it has completely been preserved.

-To preserve eucalyptus with the use of glycerine, mix one part glycerine to two parts hot water.
+To preserve eucalyptus with the use of glycerine, mix one-part glycerine with two parts hot water.
 Boiling water helps dissolve the glycerine completely, letting it seep through the stems and leaves faster.
-When the glycerine/water mixture cools, pour into a container and add the eucalyptus branches.
+When the glycerine/water mixture cools, pour it into a container and add the eucalyptus branches.
 There should be enough water to cover about 4 inches of the eucalyptus stem.

 Let the eucalyptus soak in the glycerine mixture for a week and add more of the mixture if necessary.
 You will notice that the leaves will turn slightly whitish.
 The stems will stop absorbing glycerine when it's fully saturated.
 Hang the eucalyptus stems upside down to dry for 2-3 days and they're ready to use for your bouquet projects.

-Working with silica gel is really simple, but there are a few techniques we want to share with you to make sure your eucalyptus looks their best after they are preserved.
+Working with silica gel is simple, but there are a few techniques we want to share with you to make sure your eucalyptus looks its best after they are preserved.